Justice-Through-Code/spring_2022/lessons/04_bootcamp_print_comments_variables/04_bootcamp_print_comments_variables.md

 #### Variables in action

-We can see how powerful variables are when we need to keep track of things like numbers.
+We can see how powerful variables are when we need to keep track of things like amounts.

 Say you're having some people over and you need to figure out how much food and drink to get.
 We can use variable names to help us decide: